-Most importantly remember not to step too close and invade personal space – if they step back, don’t step forward, it’ll make them uncomfortable and vigilant.
-You’ll have much tougher time getting through to them.
+Most importantly remember not to step too close and invade personal space – if they step back, don’t step forward – it’ll make them uncomfortable and vigilant.
+You’ll have a much tougher time getting through to them.
 Keep your distance physically and get closer to them mentally.

 There is communication without saying a word but there is no sales without speaking.
 But before we get into more deep sales talk topics we should think what comes before diving into sales talk – introduction and creating a proper atmosphere.
 Small talk is usually the way to go, but there’s a hook – not everyone in the world is a fan..